redpesk-samples/helloworld-binding/docs/2-Build-and-Installation.md

 ## Prerequisites

-The recommended development environment is the redpesk SDK, which provides the AFB development stack and the packages required to build bindings.
+The recommended development setup is to build and install the redpesk framework locally from sources.
+This avoids relying on a prepackaged SDK and allows the framework to be used on different Linux distributions.
+Follow [Build framework on your computer](https://docs.redpesk.bzh/docs/en/master/redpesk-os/host-build/README.html) to prepare the AFB development environment.

+### Build in the SDK container

+As an alternative to installing the development environment directly on the host, the redpesk SDK container provides an isolated environment for building the sample.
+See the [SDK container overview](https://docs.redpesk.bzh/docs/en/master/redpesk-os/sdk-container/docs/0-overview.html) for an introduction.

+Follow [SDK container setup](https://docs.redpesk.bzh/docs/en/master/redpesk-os/sdk-container/docs/1-setup.html) to prepare the container.
+Once the environment is started, the source-build commands documented below can be run from inside the container.

-For more information, see [Setup your build host](https://docs.redpesk.bzh/docs/en/master/getting_started/host-configuration/docs/1-Setup-your-build-host.html) and [Getting the binder](https://docs.redpesk.bzh/docs/en/master/redpesk-os/afb-binder/afb-getting.html) in the official redpesk documentation.
+For binder usage, see [Getting the binder](https://docs.redpesk.bzh/docs/en/master/redpesk-os/afb-binder/afb-getting.html).

 The main build dependencies are: